3D computer graphics: Software

-3-D computer graphics software produces computer-generated imagery (CGI) through 3D modeling and 3D rendering or produces 3-D models for analytical, scientific and industrial purposes.
+3-D computer graphics software produces computer-generated imagery (CGI) through 3D modeling and 3D rendering or produces 3-D models for analytical, scientific, entertainment, and industrial purposes.

 File formats

 There are many varieties of files supporting 3-D graphics, for example, Blender (.blend), Wavefront (.obj), .fbx and .x DirectX files.
 Each file type generally tends to have its own unique data structure.

-Each file format can be accessed through their respective applications, such as DirectX files, and Quake.
+Each file format can be accessed through its respective applications, such as DirectX files, and Quake.
 Alternatively, files can be accessed through third-party standalone programs, or via manual decompilation.

 Modeling

 3-D modeling software is a class of 3-D computer graphics software used to produce 3-D models.
 Individual programs of this class are called modeling applications or modelers.

-3-D modeling starts by describing 3 display models: Drawing Points, Drawing Lines and Drawing triangles and other Polygonal patches.
+3-D modeling starts by describing 3 display models: drawing points, drawing lines and drawing triangles and other polygonal patches.

 3-D modelers allow users to create and alter models via their 3-D mesh.
 Users can add, subtract, stretch and otherwise change the mesh to their desire.
 Models can be viewed from a variety of angles, usually simultaneously.
 Models can be rotated and the view can be zoomed in and out.

 3-D modelers can export their models to files, which can then be imported into other applications as long as the metadata are compatible.
 Many modelers allow importers and exporters to be plugged-in, so they can read and write data in the native formats of other applications.

 Most 3-D modelers contain a number of related features, such as ray tracers and other rendering alternatives and texture mapping facilities.
 Some also contain features that support or allow animation of models.
 Some may be able to generate full-motion video of a series of rendered scenes (i.e. animation).

 Computer-aided design (CAD)

-Computer aided design software may employ the same fundamental 3-D modeling techniques that 3-D modeling software use but their goal differs.
+Computer-aided design software may employ the same fundamental 3-D modeling techniques that 3-D modeling software uses but their goal differs.
 They are used in computer-aided engineering, computer-aided manufacturing, Finite element analysis, product lifecycle management, 3D printing and computer-aided architectural design.